rems-project/cn-lsp-server/THIRD_PARTY_FILES.md

 BSD 2-Clause License:
 * `src/cn.ml`

-All other parts on CN LSP Server are released under the ISC licence.
+All other parts on CN LSP Server are released under a mixed BSD-2-Clause and ISC license.

 ISC License